About Recipe

 Or, maybe it’s more like a flat popover.
 Or pizza.
 Or quiche.
 Maybe it’s all those things?

 But really really this is an optimized Scarpaccia, a rustic flatbread from northern Italy.
 There, it’s the quintessence of cucina povera: just flour, cornmeal, oil, water, and some thin coins of zucchini.
 Here, we go next level on the blueprint, adding eggs, not only for protein and vitamins but also to add a spring to the chew that’s more toddler friendly; we also mostly grate the zucchini into the bread, the better not to distract or dismay young and often green-vegetable-suspicious child.
-(Note: if the sight of vegetables altogether repels your child, you can skip the coins altogether; see instructions, and recipe for more and how to do that.)
+(Note: if the sight of vegetables altogether repels your child, you can skip the coins altogether; see Instructions, and recipe for more on how to do that.)
 Add cheese if you’d like; keep the dairy out entirely and go vegan by using water in place of eggs.
-It couldn’t be more simple to make, or more satisfying to eat, and it can also do double-duty underneath your child’s favorite spreads, as sandwich bread, or a snack that you can dip into ketchup or another favorite condiment.
+It couldn’t be easier to make, or more satisfying to eat, and it can also do double-duty underneath your child’s favorite spreads, as sandwich bread, or a snack that you can dip into ketchup or another favorite condiment.

 Prep Time 15 mins Cook Time 20 mins Total Time 35 mins Difficulty: Beginner Servings: 8